 The average value for Africa in the IDI 2017 is 2.64 points.
-Mauritius, ranks in the upper half of the global IDI distribution.
-The region includes two of the three countries, which achieved the most dynamic improvements in their IDI value over the year – Namibia and Gabon.
+Mauritius ranks in the upper half of the global IDI distribution.
+The region includes two of the three countries.
+It achieved the most dynamic improvements in its IDI value over the year. – Namibia and Gabon.

 The United States and Canada top the IDI 2017 ranking in the Americas region.
 The majority of countries in the region fall within the two middle quartiles.
-The most significant improvements in the Americas region were recorded by middle-ranking countries in South and Central America and the Caribbean.
+The most significant improvements in the Americas region were recorded.
+It is recorded by middle-ranking countries in South and Central America and the Caribbean.

-Seven economies in the Asia and the Pacific region have IDI 2017 values above 7.50 points and rank within the highest quartile, including the Republic of Korea which is ranked second overall.
+Also seven economies in Asia and the Pacific region have IDI 2017 values above 7.50 points and rank within the highest quartile, including the Republic of Korea which is ranked second overall.
 Six countries improved their IDI values by more than 0.40 points, led by the second most dynamic country in IDI 2017, the Islamic Republic of Iran.

-In the Commonwealth of Independent States (CIS), only one country in the region, Belarus, is in the top quartile of the IDI 2017 ranking.
-The most dynamic countries in terms of IDI value were those at the bottom of the regional rankings – Ukraine, Uzbekistan and Kyrgyzstan.
+In addition, in the Commonwealth of Independent States (CIS), only one country in the region, Belarus, is in the top quartile of the IDI 2017 ranking.
+The most dynamic countries in terms of IDI value were those at the bottom of the regional rankings.
+This includes Ukraine, Uzbekistan, and Kyrgyzstan.

 Moreover, Europe has the highest average IDI 2017 value among world regions (7.50 points).
 As many as 28 of its 40 countries rank within the highest quartile.
 Also, the most substantial improvements in value were recorded by Cyprus and Turkey.
 ITU’s Africa region does not include the North African Arab States.